francescoraves483/S-LDM/README.md

 ![](./docs/pics/EU_flag.jpg)

 *Please have a look also at disclaimer.txt, as this work is included in the European Union Horizon 2020 project 5G-CARMEN co-funded by the EU*

+# IMPORTANT

+The MIT license applies to all the modules included here, **except** for the `js` directory and for all the source files of the vehicle-visualizer module, which is licensed under GPLv2.